c11z/python-mk/README.md

 # python.mk

-A Makefile based approach to generate a python development environment.
+A Makefile that contains the seed of a python development environment.

 Inspired by [erlang.mk](https://github.com/ninenines/erlang.mk) and [elm.mk](https://github.com/cloud8421/elm.mk).